Graveyard slot: Saturday nights

 ABC was the first of the Big Three networks to cease offering original first-run programming (outside of newsmagazines and sports) on Saturdays; the network had lost ground on that night to NBC, CBS and later Fox after The Love Boat ended in 1986 (with only the 1991–96 police procedural dramedy The Commish lasting more than three seasons on that night in the time since), and largely failed in subsequent years to buoy its standing against its Saturday competition.
-One notable example was the TGIF-inspired sitcom block I Love Saturday Night, which saw some of its older stalwart sitcoms, including Who's the Boss? and Growing Pains, move from their previous Tuesday and Wednesday slots in September 1991, with both later being joined by fellow veteran and Friday tentpole Perfect Strangers to help form the block.
+One notable example was its attempt to create a comedy block during the 1991–92 season, which saw some of its older stalwart sitcoms, including Who's the Boss? and Growing Pains, move from their previous Tuesday and Wednesday slots in September 1991, with both later being joined by fellow veteran and Friday tentpole Perfect Strangers to help form what became the TGIF-inspired I Love Saturday Night lineup.
 The block only lasted for five weeks in February 1992; after experiencing sharp ratings declines following their move to Saturdays, Boss and Pains ended after that season while Strangers got an abbreviated eighth season, burned off in the Summer of 1993, to properly close out the series.
 ABC tried again in the 1998–99 season with a lineup initially consisting of America's Funniest Home Videos (which had seen its ratings drop following the departure and replacement of original host Bob Saget with co-successors Daisy Fuentes and John Fugelsang, and its displacement from its original Sunday slot to make room for The Wonderful World of Disney the previous season), a revival of Fantasy Island and Cupid; neither survived past that season (with AFV being relegated to occasional specials before it was revived as a regular series in 2001), prompting ABC to give up and run movies in the slot instead starting with the 1999–2000 season.